TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.23.0

+New Function for the HasSubscriptions trait!
+To run this update simply copy over the file `code/app/Models/Traits/HasSubscriptions.php`, and then add the test `testCurrentSubscription` from `code/tests/Unit/Models/User/UserTest.php`.

 ## 0.22.0

 Very simple updat!
 This simply adds the `last_iteration_content` as an appending field to the article model.